 - Trial preparation: 2–4 months

-- Trial scheduling and completion: Can add 3-6 months depending on court calendar
+- Trial scheduling and completion: 3–6 months depending on court calendar

 - Typical total duration: 12–18 months or more

 Contested divorces in Michigan frequently take longer than a year, and complex cases can extend to two or three years.
-Court scheduling delays, discovery disputes, and multiple rounds of negotiation create uncertainty that affects your ability to move forward with career decisions, housing arrangements, and personal relationships.
+For a detailed breakdown, see our Michigan divorce timeline guide.

 The Legal Process in Each Path